Easy No Sew Mickey Mouse Applique Tshirt

-One Night Project: I’ve been making applique tees for several years now, and they couldn’t be easier.
-Whether you are going on a Disney World vacation or want to make matching tees for a party, this No-Sew Mickey Mouse Applique Tee couldn’t be easier to make.
-No need for expensive special-orders or experience with a sewing machine.
-Finish in one night.
+A One Night Project: I’ve been making applique tees for several years now and they couldn’t be easier.
+Whether you are planning for a Disney World vacation, want to make matching tees for a Mickey Mouse birthday party, or just want a simple and fun Disney shirt, this DIY No Sew Mickey Mouse Applique Tee couldn’t be easier to make.
+No need for expensive special orders and no experience with a sewing machine necesary.

-While I have a sewing machine (my mom’s), I’m still learning how to use all the “fancy” stuff, so I quickly learned how to do an Easy, No-Sew, Applique project.
+While I have my mom’s old sewing machine, I’m still learning how to use all the “fancy” stuff, so I much preferred to do a quick and easy, no sew applique project.

-Inexpensive: Applique shirts are adorable, but quite pricey if you buy them online.
-The cost of the shirt is the biggest expense, and you can get simple t-shirts for $5 or under with sales and coupons.
+Inexpensive: Applique shirts are adorable, but can be quite pricey if you buy them online from specialty shops.
+Making them at home saves money.
+The cost of the shirt can be your biggest expense, but keep your eyes peeled as you can find simple tshirts for $5 or under with sales and coupons.

 No sewing machine is needed.
 Love that!
 If you want to get a bit fancier, feel free to add stitching around the edges, but it’s not necessary to look great.

-This Mickey Mouse shirt was the very first applique I did.
+This Mickey Mouse tshirt was the very first applique I did.
 Not bad, huh?

-We were heading to Disney World and I had found these cute zebra skorts at a local store.
+We were heading to Disney World for a big family vacation and I had found a cute zebra skort at a local store.
 I didn’t particularly care for the matching shirt, but I thought it would look adorable (maybe at Disney’s Animal Kingdom).
 So, I found matching zebra material at a local fabric store (such a small amount needed – 1/8 yard) – and voila!

 Instant matching outfit!
 Mulan was impressed!